John Collins-Muhammad: Political career

 Collins-Muhammad was re-elected in 2021 to another term.

 In the 2021-2022 legislative session, Collins-Muhammad served on the special COVID-19 response committee, and was successful in playing a vital role in passing legislation allocating the American Rescue Plan Act of 2021, which allocated more than $300 Million in federal funding to the City for COVID relief measures in the form of investing in housing development, grants monies for the city's Department of Health, and more than $50 Million for utility, rental, and mortgage assistance for residents.

 Prior to running for Alderman, Collins-Muhammad, in 2016 ran unsuccessfully for Missouri state representative of the 77th district placing second in a four-way race losing narrowly to Steve Roberts, Jr.

 Protests erupted after a white police officer Jason Stockley was acquitted for murder in the 2011 shooting death of African-American, Anthony Lamar Smith.
 Collins-Muhammad was one of the organizers of many protest demonstrations which led to mass arrest and police militia response.
 Collins-Muhammad gained widespread controversy for presenting an honorary resolution remembering Smith.
 Collins-Muhammad led the Board of Aldermen in unanimously approving and passing the resolution which sparked outrage from the St. Louis police officers association.

-Collins-Muhammad was arrested by the Florissant Police Department for failure to pay parking & traffic tickets and driving with a suspended license in Fall 2018.
+Collins-Muhammad was arrested by the Florissant Police Department for failure to pay parking and traffic tickets and driving with a suspended license in Fall 2018.
 Collins-Muhammad had warrants for traffic violations in three St. Louis area municipalities.

 Ferguson Protest

 Collins-Muhammad was a leader in the protest movement following the 2014 death of teenager Michael Brown in Ferguson, Missouri.
 He expressed criticism of police militarization and the way the crisis was handled within the community.
 During the protests, Collins-Muhammad was among the protesters who were tear-gassed by law enforcement and policing agencies.
 He assisted in the organizing of rallies, events, and protest demonstrations calling for the resignation of Ferguson Police Chief Tom Jackson and the immediate arrest of police officer Darren Wilson.
+Collins-Muhammad along with other high profile protestors were subjected to surveillance by the Federal Bureau of Investigation (FBI).
 He was fired in 2014 from the Village of Uplands Park in St. Louis County for making inflammatory remarks on national television about the shooting of two St. Louis area police officers.
 Fellow Ferguson protester and Black Lives Matter surrogate Tory Russell is a known associate of Collins-Muhammad and served as his campaign manager.